 Let’s get down to business by analyzing some of the most popular types of emails for drip campaigns.

 A welcome email is an obligatory part of any email campaign.
-The welcome message is the most opened of all email types (57.8% vs. 14.6%).
-According to the same statistics, welcome emails have high click rates compared to other promotional mailings.
+The welcome message is the most opened of all email types (83.63% vs. 39.64%).Β According to the same statistics, welcome emails have high click rates compared to other promotional mailings.

 You can tell the newcomer everything they need to know about your business.
 Considering that welcome emails have such steep open and click-through rates, you have to take advantage of this.
-In welcomes, set a plan of action, i.e., tell the subscriber directly what to do next and where to go by including additional links to your website in the email for further engagement.
+In welcomes, set clear next steps, i.e., tell the subscriber directly what to do next and where to go by including additional links to your website in the email for further engagement.

-The mandatory parts of the welcome email are an introduction (a couple of lines about the company), a brief description of the opportunities it offers, and an announcement of the next newsletter.
+Essential elements of a welcome email are an introduction (a couple of lines about the company), a brief description of the opportunities it offers, and an announcement of the next newsletter.

 The welcome email from Birchbox below is a good example.
 In it, the company provides tips on how to make the most out of your subscription: